aiven/devportal/docs/products/mysql/howto/enable-slow-queries.rst

 .. warning::

-    The slow query log is not supported on read-only replicas because Aiven for MySQL services use table output for the slow query log.
+    Since the output of the slow query log is written to the mysql.slow_log table on a particular server (of the service or its replica), the slow query logging is not supported on read-only replicas, which don't allow any writes.

 Prerequisites
 -------------